learnk8s/learnk8s.io/_blog/why-kube/index.md

 Docker containers are the blocks; computers are the board, and Kubernetes is the player.

-And it super skilled because it can play several games at the same time.

 Having someone efficiently packing your infrastructure means that you get more computing for your money.

 And your overall bill usage should decrease as a result of that.

-Remember when I said that with only 10% of resource utilisation is like you're throwing money out the window?

-Well, Kubernetes is making sure you never do that again.
+Remember the companies using only 10% of their allocated resource?

+Well, Kubernetes just saved your day.

 But there's more.